 This project co-ordinates the gradual implementation, in a harmonised way, of the processes, procedures and systems adaptations required to elaborate and to share 4D trajectory information for planning purposes, enabling better quality air traffic management (ATM) planning across the European ATM network.
-The project provides a first step towards Trajectory Based Operations (TBO) and includes developments in support of the ICAO Flight and Flow Information for a Collaborative Environment (FF-ICE).
+The project provides an initial step towards Trajectory Based Operations (TBO) and includes developments in support of the ICAO Flight and Flow Information for a Collaborative Environment (FF-ICE)

 Flight plan and flight data evolution